-Having to move the setup around isn’t practical and can get quite complicated in a shared desk space.
-For such cases, it may be a good solution to have dedicated desks within your shared desks space — either on a permanent or project basis.
+Having to move the setup around isn’t practical and can get quite complicated in shared desk space.
+For such cases, it may be a good solution to have dedicated desks within your shared desk space — either on a permanent or project basis.

 It’s no secret that hot desking can become chaotic if not managed well.
 Organizing who sits where and when can get overwhelming, and it can be confusing for employees too.